lucjon/Py-StackExchange/README.md

 > **NOTE**: Py-StackExchange is not an official product of, and is not affiliated in any way, with Stack Exchange Inc.

-# Getting Started
+## Getting Started
 You can get Py-StackExchange in two ways:

+  1. Using PIP.

+		 pip install py-stackexchange

-  1. Clone the Git repository from Github.
+  2. Clone the Git repository from Github.
      If feasible, this is the recommended approach - you'll always get the latest code with the newest features.

 	     git clone git://github.com/lucjon/Py-StackExchange.git

 	 You'll need to set up paths, etc. on your own though.

-  2. Install from the Python Package Index (PyPI)
+  3. Install from the Python Package Index (PyPI)
      It's easier to install the library with the easy_install command, but be warned: while major bug fixes will be deployed as soon as possible to PyPI, you might need to wait a while for new features.

 	     easy_install Py-StackExchange

-# Using the Library
+## Using the Library

 Fire up your Python interpreter and import the stackexchange module.
 Yay, you're done!